phpearth/docs/faq/frameworks/01-frameworks.md

 * [Symfony](http://symfony.com)
 * [Zend Framework](http://framework.zend.com)

 ## Full stack frameworks

 Full stack framework includes everything you need to develop an application in one package.
 Decoupling of compoments is mostly not possible.
-Most of component frameworks can be also full stack framework at the same time.

 * [CakePHP](http://cakephp.org/)
 * [CodeIgniter](https://ellislab.com/codeigniter)